chainpoint/chainpoint-gateway/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## What is Chainpoint Node?

-Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, and retrieves and verify the resulting proofs.
+Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public blockchains, and retrieves and verify the resulting Chainpoint Proofs.

-This repository contains the source code for the Chainpoint Node software.
-The code in this repository is primarily intended for developer use.
-It is used to generate the public Docker images that are used by those wanting to run their own Node.
+Chainpoint Nodes use [Lightning Service Authentication Tokens](https://www.npmjs.com/package/lsat-js) (LSATs) to pay for anchoring services from Chainpoint Cores.
+The fee starts at 2 satoshis, and the easy deployment of an accompanying Lightning Node enables Node operators to easily become part of the Lightning ecosystem.

 ## Installing Chainpoint Node